darrylbrick/hello-world/README.md

 # hello-world
-My practise repository
+My practise repository just being used to practise Git at Github.
-This is my brief description of hello-world
-Changes
-Another change
-Final change